3 Squadron STORIES

-Mirage A3-94 featuring the Squadron's traditional "Winged Grenade" crest over red-and-black tail-flashes in 1973.
+Mirage A3-94 featuring the Squadron's traditional "Winged Grenade" badge over red-and-black tail-flashes in 1973.
 [Photo: ADF Serials]

 Australia is included as a member of the Five Powers Defence Arrangements with the United Kingdom, Malaysia, Singapore and New Zealand.
 It was in accordance with this that the Integrated Air Defence System was established with the headquarters at Air Base Butterworth.
 As a result, 3SQN is frequently included in multinational exercises like Bersama Padu which exercise this partnership, and requires us to return to the place where so much of our recent history was enacted.

 Our operations in Malaysia since 1958 have been an achievement that 3SQN can be proud of.
 Although not gaining the acclaim of our operations in WW1 and WW2, our involvement in the Malayan Emergency and Indonesian Confrontation have made an extremely important contribution to Commonwealth efforts in the region.
 It is appropriate that the Squadron’s Malaysian history should not be forgotten and that the efforts and achievements of 3SQN and its members between 1958 and 1986 be recognised for years to come.